Comer Schemes, Relation Algebras, and the Flexible Atom Conjecture: Integral Symmetric Relation Algebras with Forbidden Cycle Configurations

-\begin{definition} Let $p=nk+1$ be prime with $k$ even, and let the $X_i$'s as be as in Lemma \ref{lem:1}.
-Let $C(p,n)$ denote the algebra formed by the $A_i$'s.
-Let $\aut(C(p,n))$ denote the set of permutations of indices that induce an automorphism of $C(p,n)$, that is,
+\begin{definition} Let $p=nk+1$ be prime with $k$ even, and let the $X_i$'s be as in Lemma \ref{lem:1}.
+Let $C(p,n)$ denote the proper relation algebra generated by the sets $R_{i}$ as in the definition of a Comer scheme.
+Then automorphisms of $C(p, n)$ can be seen as permutations of the atoms, as follows.

 \end{definition}